fmattioli/Feijuca.Keycloak.AuthServices/README.md

 - The projects work in isolation way, there is no dependency between them.
 You do not need use one to use other, note that each project has different purpose, below you can understand better:

 ## Feijuca.Keycloak.Auth.MultiTenancy 👨🏽‍💻
 A [NuGet](https://www.nuget.org/packages/Feijuca.Keycloak.MultiTenancy) package that enables the implementation of multi-tenancy concepts using Keycloak.
-Each realm in Keycloak can represent a different tenant, allowing for unique configurations for each one.
-This ensures that each tenant within your application can have its own settings within Keycloak.
+With this package, each realm acts as a different tenant, allowing for unique configurations for each one.
+This ensures that each tenant within your application can have its own settings and configurations within Keycloak.

 ### Features ⛲
 - You can use all existings keycloak features following a multi tenancy concept based on your realms, so you can handle different configurations based on each tenant (realm).